jsbryaniv/jsbryaniv.github.io/_posts/2023-11-15-dirichlet-for-clinical-outcome-prediction.md

 ## Results

+We applied our model to analyze data from the Pima Indians Diabetes Database.
+Our model was trained on 80% of the data, with the remaining 20% used for testing.
+We then compared the model's predicted cluster assignments to the actual cluster assignments.

-Our method does not directly predict the diagnosis of the patients.
-Instead it predicts the cluster that the patient belongs to.
-We can then use the cluster assignments to make predictions about the diagnosis.
-For example, if we know that a patient belongs to cluster 1, we can predict that they have diabetes with a probability of $\pi_k$.
+Our method doesn’t directly predict the patients’ diagnoses.
+Instead, it predicts the cluster a patient belongs to, and we use these cluster assignments to infer diagnoses.
+For instance, if a patient is assigned to cluster 1, we predict that they have diabetes with a probability of $\pi_k$.

-In order to evaluate the effectiveness of our model is to compare the predicted probability of diabetes of each cluster, $\phi_k$ to the actual proportion of diabetes diagnosises per cluster.
+To evaluate our model's effectiveness, we compare the predicted probability of diabetes for each cluster, $\phi_k$, with the actual proportion of diabetes diagnoses per cluster.
+The comparison is illustrated below:
-We do that below
 <a data-flickr-embed="true" href="https://www.flickr.com/photos/199612465@N08/53336518169/in/dateposted-public/" title="Figure_1"><img src="https://live.staticflickr.com/65535/53336518169_88d3d3ae41_z.jpg" width="640" height="480" alt="Figure_1"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-As you can see our model does a reasonable job of predicting the probability of diabetes for each cluster.
-This means that our model is effective at predicting the diagnosis of patients.
+As shown, our model reasonably predicts the probability of diabetes for each cluster, indicating its effectiveness in predicting patient diagnoses.

 ## Discussion

-This model is just for demonstration and would need to be improved in several ways before it could be deployed in a real world setting.
-For example we would need to include: predicting the number of clusters, covariance between features, non-gaussian distribution over clusters, distributions over learned values rather than point measurements, just to name a few.
-The goal of this article was just to shed light on the potential that Dirichlet clustering has for clinical outcome prediction.
+While this model serves as a robust demonstration, several enhancements would be necessary for real-world deployment.
+The current iteration provides a foundational understanding, but the complexity of clinical data requires a more nuanced approach.
+Key areas for improvement include:

+* Dynamic Cluster Number Prediction: Implementing a mechanism to predict the optimal number of clusters based on the data, rather than setting it arbitrarily, would significantly enhance the model's adaptability and accuracy.

+* Feature Covariance: Incorporating covariance between features can provide a more realistic representation of patient data, as clinical measurements are often interdependent.

+* Non-Gaussian Distributions: Clinical data might not always conform to Gaussian distributions.
+Exploring non-Gaussian distributions for clusters could allow for more accurate modeling of diverse patient data.

+* Distributions Over Learned Values: Instead of relying on point measurements for learned values, employing distributions offers a more comprehensive view that accounts for uncertainty and variability in the data.

+* Inclusion of Additional Clinical Variables: Incorporating more clinical variables and demographic information could provide a more detailed and accurate clustering.

+* Validation with Larger and Diverse Datasets: To ensure the model's generalizability and reliability, it should be validated using larger and more diverse datasets from various patient populations.

+The primary objective of this article was to highlight the potential of Dirichlet clustering for clinical outcome prediction.
+It serves as a starting point, offering a glimpse into how Bayesian methods can be applied in a biostatistical context.

-Please feel free to dive deeper into the code on your own, build upon it, or copy it for your own applications.
-If you have any questions or comments please leave them below.
+Please feel free to dive deeper into the code, build upon it, or adapt it for your own applications.
+Should you have any questions, insights, or suggestions, please leave me a comment or message.
+Your feedback is incredibly helpful!